Or, Subtitled: Round-Breasted Methodist Coats and Venerable Circuit Riders

 - On 31 July 1821, Mark Lindsey witnessed the will of Robert Price in Lawrence County.
 The will was probated 30 April 1822.
 As Saunders states, Price came to Lawrence County from Charlotte County, Virginia, in 1820, and he and his family were “pious members of the Methodist Church.”
 His wife was Frances Chappell, daughter of Reverend John Chappell, a Methodist minister.

 - On 19 October 1826, Mark Lindsey and his son Dennis were appointed, along with Joseph Rhodes, Spottswood Jones, and John Stewart, to appraise the estate of Thomas Dutton, deceased, leaving a widow Mary.
 Samuel Irwin was administrator along with Mary.
-Note that On 19 January 1831, Mark would give bond with Samuel Irwin for guardianship of Aaron Dutton in Lawrence County: see infra on this record.
+Note that On 19 January 1831, Mark would give bond with Samuel Irwin for Irwin’s guardianship of Aaron Dutton in Lawrence County: see this subsequent posting on this record.

-- On 19 January 1827, John M. Jones mortgaged property to Mark Lindsey in a deed of trust in a case in which John M. Jones was indebted to Elliott Jones.
+- On 19 January 1827, Mark Lindsey acted as trustee in a deed of trust John M. Jones made to Elliott Jones, to whom John was indebted.
 All three men signed the deed of trust, which was recorded 2 March.
 Elliott Jones is the Methodist minister of Wayne County, Kentucky, mentioned in the previous posting, who officiated at the wedding of Mark’s son Dennis to Jane Brooks in Wayne County on 18 February 1813, and who later moved to Lawrence County, Alabama.

 - On 18 July 1827, Lawrence County Orphans Court Minutes show Mark’s son Dennis petitioning with John Stewart for the election of a school agent for township 7, range 6 west.
 I mention this record here because this is the same John Stewart named in the 19 October 1826 appraisal record for Thomas Dutton’s estate listed above.
 Dennis Lindsey and John Stewart established a school at what became Oakville in Lawrence County, where Dennis’s family lived, and Dennis brought James Beckham Speake, a Kentucky native who married Dennis’s oldest daughter Sarah, to teach in this school.